jmigpin/editor/README.md

 - Drag and drop files/directories to the editor.
 - Detects if files opened are changed outside of the editor.
 - Calls goimports if available when saving a .go file.
+- Clicking on `.go` files identifiers will jump to the identifier definition (Ex: a function definition).

 ### Installation and usage